PetrosKatiforis/Ermis-Programming-Language/README.md

 # Ermis Programming Language

-Ermis is an extremely simple Greek programming language dedicated into teaching students the basics of programming <br />
+Ermis is an extremely simple Greek programming language <br />
+It's primarly dedicated into teaching students the basic concepts of computer programming <br />

 The project contains the interpreter implemented in Python, using zero external dependencies

 <br />